Iced coffee: Chile

 In Chile, iced coffee is called café helado (iced coffee).
 It is very popular in the summertime.
-Café helado is composed of espresso, or coffee powder.
-Ice cream is added to the coffee as well as sugary additives such as vanilla, cinnamon, or dulce de leche.
-Iced coffee is enjoyed during the summer time at breakfast and at parties.
+Café helado is composed of espresso or coffee powder.
+Ice cream is added to the coffee, as are sugary additives such as vanilla, cinnamon, or dulce de leche.
+Iced coffee is enjoyed during the summer at breakfast and at parties.
 Atop of Chilean iced coffee may also be whipped cream, and chopped nuts.

 Germany

-In Germany there are different types of Eiskaffee (coffee with ice cream).
+In Germany, there are different types of Eiskaffee (coffee with ice cream).
 The most widespread form is a flavoured milk drink similar to Australian iced coffee, available in German coffeehouses and in Eisdielen (ice cream parlours).
 It consists of filtered, hot brewed and cooled coffee with vanilla ice cream and whipped cream on top.
 However, this type of iced coffee is rarely available in German supermarkets.
 The most widespread form of iced coffee in supermarkets is a canned version from a variety of brands with different flavours such as Cappuccino and Espresso.
 This iced coffee is very similar to the canned iced coffee in the UK and in the case of some brands (particularly Nestlé) actually the same product.

 Greece

-In Greece, a popular iced coffee beverage is frappé, made of instant coffee (generally Nescafe), water, and optionally, sugar using either an electric mixer or a shaker to create foam.
+In Greece, the most popular iced coffee beverage is frappé, made of instant coffee (generally Nescafe), water, and optionally, sugar using either an electric mixer or a shaker to create foam.
 Ice cubes and, optionally, milk are added.
 Frappés became known outside of Greece as a result of the 2004 Summer Olympics in Athens.
 Frappés have become very popular in Cyprus and Romania.

-The most popular iced coffee beverages in Greece are the freddo cappuccino which is topped with a cold milk foam known as afrógala (αφρόγαλα) and freddo espresso which is a double shot of espresso blended with ice cubes and served over ice.
+The second most popular iced coffee beverage in Greece is the freddo cappuccino which is topped with a cold milk foam known as afrógala (αφρόγαλα) and freddo espresso which is a double shot of espresso blended with ice cubes and served over ice.

 Italy

 In Italy, the Nestlé company introduced Frappé coffee under its Nescafé Red Cup line, with the name Red Cup Iced Coffee.
 Many Italian coffee bars serve "caffè freddo", which is straight espresso kept in a freezer and served as icy slush.
-In the Salento region of Apulia, this was perfected by brewing the espresso freshly, adding the desired amount of sugar or almond milk and finally pouring it into a whiskey glass filled with ice cubes right before being served, known as Caffè in ghiaccio, or coffee in ice.
+In the Salento region of Apulia, this was perfected by brewing the espresso freshly, adding the desired amount of sugar or almond milk and finally pouring it into a whiskey glass filled with ice cubes right before being served, known as caffè in ghiaccio, or coffee in ice.
 Affogato (espresso poured over a scoop of vanilla gelato or ice cream) is also served, typically as a dessert.

+Capsule-based coffee systems have expanded to include iced coffee and frappé-style options, as seen in the Nescafé Dolce Gusto Iced Frappé capsules available in Europe.